aimms/user-guide/aimms-ide/Solvers/CPLEX/MIP Cuts/CPLEX_Cuts_-_Gomory_Cuts.rst

 This option determines whether or not to generate Gomory (fractional) cuts for the problem.
-Setting the value to "Automatic", the default, indicates that the attempt to generate Gomory cuts should continue only if it seems to be helping.
+Setting the value to 'Automatic', the default, indicates that the attempt to generate Gomory cuts should continue only if it seems to be helping.
 Possible values are:

     *	Off
     *	Automatic